Lesson 9 - Ungulates - Hoofed Mammals

 What are Vertebrates?

 Vertebrates are animals that are relatively complex, with highly developed anatomical and physiological features and complex behaviours.
-The same might be said for insects and some other animals; but vertebrates are different because they have a "notachord" and nerve chord.
+The same might be said for insects and some other animals; but vertebrates are different because they have a "notochord" and nerve chord.

 As a rule, chordates are active animals.
 Their notochord is an exceptionally important characteristic of chordates.
 It is like a stiffened rod that does not compress.
 This allows the body muscles to act against the notochord and thus allows the animal to move.